 For more information on ending your lease early, please see https://educaloi.qc.ca/en/web-guide/rental-housing/.

-IMPORTANT: If one partner was the victim of violence or sexual aggression by the other partner, the law allows you to prematurely end a lease and find a more secure location.
+In addition, if one partner has been the victim of domestic violence or sexual assault by the other partner, the law allows you to terminate a lease prematurely and find a safer place to live.
+For more information on how to end your lease in a situation of domestic violence, see: https://educaloi.qc.ca/en/capsules/ending-a-lease-for-spousal-or-sexual-violence/

 OWNERSHIP: